William Nairne, Lord Dunsinane: Connection to Katherine Ogilvie

-Nairne was the uncle of Katherine "Kitty" Ogilvie, née Nairne.
+Nairne was the uncle of Katherine Ogilvie, née Nairne, known as "Kitty".
 Katherine became a sensation throughout Scotland in 1765 when she and Lieut.
 Patrick Ogilvie, her brother-in-law and alleged lover, were convicted of incest and of the poisoning of Katherine's much older husband, Thomas Ogilvie of Eastmiln, Forfarshire.
-The case was salacious even by today's standards, with the main accusers being another Ogilvie brother, Alexander, and his recent bride, Anne Clark.
-Anne, prior to her marriage was employed as a house-servant in one of Edinburgh's notorious lewd houses, and Alexander may have harboured a desire to succeed to the estate of Thomas Ogilvie over his brother Patrick.
+The main accusers were another Ogilvie brother, Alexander, and his recent bride, Anne Clark.
+Anne, before her marriage, was employed as a house-servant in an Edinburgh "lewd house".
+Alexander may have harboured a desire to succeed to the estate of Thomas Ogilvie over his brother Patrick.

-Both Katherine and Patrick were found guilty of their crimes.
+Both Katherine and Patrick were found guilty.
 Patrick Ogilvie was hung in the Grassmarket of Edinburgh.
 Katherine, owing to pregnancy, was given a stay of execution sufficient to allow her to deliver her child.
-After delivering the child, and still being attended to daily by a midwife, Katherine slipped out of her prison cell clad in the midwife's clothes, including a head wrap the midwife had been wearing to help alleviate the pain of a toothache.
-Katherine purportedly left Edinburgh bound for Dover in a carriage driven by her uncle's clerk, James Bremmer.
+After delivering the child, and still being attended to daily by a midwife, she slipped out of her prison cell clad in the midwife's clothes, including a head wrap the midwife had been wearing.
+Katherine supposedly left Edinburgh bound for Dover in a carriage driven by her uncle's clerk, James Bremmer.
 Once at Dover she obtained passage to France.
-A civil reward was offered for Katherine Nairne's capture, but to no avail.
+A civil reward was offered for her capture, but to no avail.

 Accounts vary as to the outcome for Katherine, including the fate of her child.
 One scenario has Katherine entering a convent, a second marrying a Dutch man and having a large family, and yet another has her dying in England at the beginning of the 19th century.
 Also unknown is whether Lord Dunsinane definitively aided in Katherine's escape.
-If he did, it would appear his involvement had no effect on his law career.